Do URL redirects affect SEO?

 Every website is different and will require different methods of redirection, but our team is experienced and able to take on even the most convoluted, outdated sites.
 Plus, if you’ve been burned by an agency that didn’t handle your redirects properly, EverSpark can scrape the mess clean and start positioning your site as an authority.

-If you’re ready to move your law firm’s website from one domain to the next, or if you just want to switch around a few URLs, give EverSpark a call.
-We’re happy to help make your website the best it can be.
+If you’re ready to move your website from one domain to the next, or if you just want to switch around a few URLs, give EverSpark a call.
+Get in touch with us online to learn more about our website design for SEO.